VershimaKwaghshi/take-profit/content/learning/manager-market.md

 Every trader owns a personal trading account.

-As the platform grows, Take Profit gradually connects each trader with up to five additional accounts of the same size.
+As the platform grows, Take Profit gradually assigns up to five additional trading accounts of the same size.

-These accounts belong to other traders.
+Each assigned account belongs to another trader.

-At the same time, your own account is also connected to someone else for management.
+Likewise, your own trading account is assigned to another trader for management.

-This allows every account to remain active while creating more earning opportunities across the platform.
+This allows every trader to benefit from professional management while also creating opportunities to earn from multiple accounts.

 ---